Ayurvedic Aromatherapy

 • For children and those with sensitive skin: Use a maximum of 1-2 drops of essential oil per teaspoon of carrier oil.

-READ MORE: Healing with Ayurvedic Oils
+READ MORE: Ayurvedic Practices for Harmony

 Patch Testing and Allergies